dareneiri/dareneiri.github.com/_posts/2015-02-23-Configuring-Grub-2-on CentOS-7.md

     # menu entries you want to add after this comment.
 Be careful not to change
     # the 'exec tail' line above.
     </pre>
-6. Below the #, type:
+6. Below the last #, type on a new line:
     <pre>
     menuentry "Windows 7" {
             set root=(hd0,1)